-I saw this video today, and loved how simple and convincing this stop-motion video made raking your yard look.
-It was beautifully thought out, possibly using a storyboard like we use in Stop Motion Animation camp.
+I saw this video today and loved how simple and convincing this stop-motion video made raking your yard look.
+It was beautifully thought out.
+Undoubtedly using a storyboard.

-The main character who is raking, had to move all the leaves and stand with his rake in a certain spot between every picture frame used in the stop-motion short clip.
+The main character raking had to move all the leaves and stand with his rake in a certain spot between every picture frame used in the stop-motion short clip.
 The lack of sound takes nothing away from how cool this is.

 Time Lapse is not Stop-Motion

 Time Lapse is the process of taking many still pictures from the same viewpoint, over a set period of time, whereas the time between frame shots is consistent, to give the illusion of time passing quickly.